So you’re dreaming of life on the open road on that epic long-distance cycle tour or bikepacking trip.

 Well, no, actually.

-The truth about training for long-distance cycle touring is this:
+For most people in this scenario, the truth about training for long-distance cycle touring or bikepacking is actually this:

 Training yourself mentally will serve you far better than attempting to train yourself physically.

 It’s the lifestyle that’ll prove the real departure from the norm.
-This is probably worrying you more than you realise.
-But you can train for it too.
+If you’re still on the couch after years of dreaming, this is probably worrying you more than you’ve admitted to yourself.

 Here, then, is an alternative kind of training programme for you; one that’ll take you on a gradual psychological adjustment towards the daily routine of the long-distance bicycle traveller.